 Easy lemon butter sauce recipe

-You may be wondering why you need lemon butter for fish dishes, well the simple answer is that it elevates the flavours of the fish.
-White fish (fillet or loins) can be quite bland especially when not cooked correctly.
-The addition of this simple lemon sauce might change your mind about fish dishes for ever.
+You may be wondering why you need lemon butter sauce for fish dishes, well the simple answer is that it elevates the flavours of the fish.
+Whitefish (fillet or loins) can be quite bland especially when not cooked correctly.
+The addition of this simple lemon sauce might change your mind about fish dishes forever.

 Trust me the extra 5 to 6 minutes you will need in making this is totally worth it.
 A total game changer!
 The great part is that you can make this in your microwave in 1 minute.
 How great is that?
 The only caveat is that the sauce might lack the nutty flavour that can only be achieved by browning the butter.
 By the way, browned butter is called Beurre noisette in French.

-This lemon sauce is so good that you can make it with just two ingredients.
+This lemon sauce for fish is so good that you can make it with just two ingredients.
 If you are an avid reader of this blog then you will know nothing passes through our table without the addition of salt and pepper.
-What makes this recipe a 4 ingredients recipe is the addtion of salt and black pepper.
+What makes this recipe a 4 ingredients recipe is the addition of salt and black pepper.

 Related post: one of the reasons I am sharing this recipe today is because you all love my parsley sauce recipe.
 Do check it out if you haven’t already.
 Both sauces are great for seafood.